yagasoft/DynamicsCrm-CodeGenerator/README.md

 ## How To Use

-I will post a complete guide soon ...
+You can read a quick overview of the tool and its functionality [here](http://blog.yagasoft.com/2020/09/dynamics-template-based-code-generator-supercharged).

-Install the Visual Studio extension ([here](https://marketplace.visualstudio.com/items?itemName=Yagasoft.CrmCodeGenerator)).
+To get started, install the Visual Studio extension ([here](https://marketplace.visualstudio.com/items?itemName=Yagasoft.CrmCodeGenerator)).

 #### Add a template to your project